Pensions and tax

 This information will help you if you need to apply to protect your pension savings from the lifetime allowance tax charge.

-- How do I work out the HMRC value of my pension scheme benefits for the LTA?
+How do I work out the HMRC value of my LGPS benefits for the LTA?

-HMRC value your pension pot for the lifetime allowance (LTA) as 20 times your annual pension plus any lump sum to which you are automatically entitled (i.e. not any lump sum you choose to take by giving up pension).
+HMRC value your pension pot for the Lifetime Allowance (LTA) as 20 times your annual pension plus any lump sum.

 If you pay into an AVC, the current value of the AVC fund will need to be added to the total pension pot.

 You can therefore work out the current value of your LGPS pension for lifetime allowance purposes by taking the annual pension amount shown on page 2 of your latest annual benefit statement and multiplying it by 20 and adding on any amount shown in the automatic lump sum box.

 This will only give you the value of your current LGPS benefits in the Hampshire Fund.
 If you have any other pensions you will need to take these into account.
 Contact your pension administrator for the current value of any other pensions which you have.

 If you are agreeing salary and pension contribution levels with your employer for next year, increases in contributions to your pension schemes based on higher earnings may mean you exceed the lifetime allowance.

 You may need to act to protect yourself from a tax charge even if you are not yet nearing retirement.

 If you have existing protection but know that you may lose this you may also need to consider whether to apply for the new protections.